 After a humiliating defeat, it speaks volumes that state Republicans re-elected its chairman, Dirk Haire.

 Earlier this year, while attending a Republican dinner in Hagerstown, Haire was quoted by local media calling Md.
 Attorney General Brian Frosh “evil.”
-Even an intemperate remark did not dissuade Maryland Republicans to vote to re-elect a pronounced defeated leader.
+Even an intemperate remark did not dissuade Maryland Republicans from voting to re-elect a pronounced defeated leader.

-Gov. Hogan knew to keep his distance from a state Republican Party that is far more in tune with Donald Trump than with his brand of politics.
+Gov. Hogan knew to keep his distance from a state Republican Party far more in tune with Donald Trump than his brand of politics.